JesseEsquivel/MDATP/ReadMe.md

 ### Various Things

-A collection of various items acquired in a MDE journey.
+A collection of various items acquired in an MDE journey.